 - US District Court, Southern District of New York, The Honorable Vincent L. Briccetti

 - Member, Federal Bar Council

 - Member, Antitrust Section, American Bar Association

-- Vice Chair, Class Action Committee, Antitrust Section, New York State Bar Association
+- Chair, Class Action Committee, Antitrust Section, New York State Bar Association